Things to Do near Central Park, New York City

 Location: 1000 Fifth Avenue, New York, NY 10028

-The MET is located on the eastern side of Central Park; entry is actually free but a lot of visitors pay a small donation.
-This is a huge structure which houses famous work of equally famous artists like Rembrandt, Vermeer, Van Gogh, and Picasso.
+The MET is located on the eastern side of Central Park; entry is free, but many visitors pay a small donation.
+This is a huge structure that houses famous works of equally famous artists like Rembrandt, Vermeer, Van Gogh, and Picasso.

 They also have a roof garden which is open in the summer; it has a beautiful view of the city skyline and they host a single-artist sculpture exhibition.